ajmpawlik/arduino-projects/Blink_project/README.md

 My very first Arduino project.
 It is an equivalent of "hello world" with the use of Arduino Uno.
 Arduino blinks the inbuilt diode at the coded frequency.

+Built based on the Arduino's own example.

 ### Tech

 **Language:**
 The language used in Arduino's dialect of C/C++.

-More on the syntax syntax rules:
+More on the syntax rules:
 <a href="https://www.arduino.cc/reference/en/#functions"> here.</a>

 **Hardware:**
 Arduino Uno

-Built based on the Arduino's own example.
+### How to run

 ### Blink1
 The inbuilt led blinks with 1000 milliseconds of light and 1000 milliseconds of no light.